 We propose to undertake an aerial possum control operation in the Akatarawa Forest, using the biodegradable pesticide, sodium fluoroacetate (1080).
-This would occur during suitable weather conditions from early November.
+This would occur during suitable weather conditions during February and March.

 The proposed operational area shown on the map below covers approximately 14,400 hectares of the Akatarawa Forest, which is owned and managed by Greater Wellington.
 Previous aerial 1080 possum control operations have been carried out in this area in 2007 and 2013.